-The following processes can be thought of as happening each time step (two time steps are shown below): 1.
-The plant roots absorb contaminants, equilibrating with the contaminant concentration in each layer.
+The following processes can be thought of as happening each time step (two time steps are shown below): The plant roots absorb contaminants, equilibrating with the contaminants concentration in each layer.
 Additional contaminants are absorbed and transported to the aboveground parts of the plant in proportion.
-2. The plant redistributes all the contamination taken up uniformly throughout the plant.
-3. The plant dies (senescence), giving up all contamination to the neighboring soils.
-The aboveground parts of the plant join the uppermost soil layer as litter.
+The plant redistributes all the contamination taken up uniformly throughout the plant.
+The plant dies (senescence), giving up all contamination to the neighboring soils.
+The aboveground parts of the plant is upperformed to the plant in the uppermost soil layer as litter.